xing/kubernetes-deploy/README.md

 <%= partial "cron", name: "send-mail", schedule: "0 0 * * *", args: %w(send-mails), cpu: "200m", memory: "256Mi" %>
 ```

-Inside a partial, the parameters can be accessed as normal variables, or via a hash called `locals`.
+Inside a partial, parameters can be accessed as normal variables, or via a hash called `locals`.
 Thus, the `cron` template could like this:

 ```erb
 ---